 Simon's main research interest is in functional programming languages, their implementation, and their application.
 He was a key contributor to the design of the now-standard functional language Haskell, and is the lead designer of the widely-used Glasgow Haskell Compiler (GHC).
 He has written two textbooks about the implementation of functional languages.

-More generally, he is interested in language design, rich type systems, software component architectures, compiler technology, code generation, runtime systems, virtual machines, and garbage collection.
-He is particularly motivated by direct use of principled theory to practical language design and implementation -- that's one reason he loves functional programming so much.
+More generally, Simon is interested in language design, rich type systems, compiler technology, code generation, runtime systems, virtual machines, and garbage collection.
+He is particularly motivated by direct use of principled theory to practical language design and implementation -- that is one reason he loves functional programming so much.

-His home page is at http://research.microsoft.com/~simonpj.
+Simon's home page is at http://research.microsoft.com/~simonpj.